torvalds/linux/Documentation/RCU/stallwarn.rst

 -	A CPU looping with bottom halves disabled.

--	For !CONFIG_PREEMPT kernels, a CPU looping anywhere in the kernel without invoking schedule().
+-	For !CONFIG_PREEMPTION kernels, a CPU looping anywhere in the kernel without invoking schedule().
 If the looping in the kernel is really expected and desirable behavior, you might need to add some calls to cond_resched().